STEC: See-Through Transformer-based Encoder for CTR Prediction: Introduction

 In this paper, we present a rigorous proof demonstrating that bilinear interactions can be derived from the commonly used scaled dot-product attention.
 Building on this insight, we introduce a novel model, STEC, that integrates multiple interaction learning approaches into a single, unified architecture by leveraging the bilinear interactions present in attention computations.
 Furthermore, our model incorporates residual connections among various orders of interactions, enhancing performance by enabling lower-level interactions to directly impact predictions.
-Extensive experiments on four real-world datasets demonstrate that STEC surpasses existing state-of-the-art methods for CTR prediction due to its superior expressive capabilities.
+Extensive experiments on four real-world datasets and industrial offline and online evaluations demonstrate that STEC surpasses existing state-of-the-art methods for CTR prediction due to its superior expressive capabilities.
+We also show that STEC can outperform state-of-the-art attention-based models while being more lightweight.
 An ablation study on the STEC architecture confirms the effectiveness of the novel concepts introduced.
-Our main contributions can be listed as follows: \begin{itemize} \item To the best of our knowledge, we are the first to expose and leverage the bilinear interaction hidden inside the scaled dot-product attention calculations to model higher-order feature interactions. \item Based on the proposed modified attention mechanism, we proposed the STEC architecture and conducted extensive experiments on 4 different public datasets; the proposed model achieved state-of-the-art scores on all of them except for the Criteo dataset, where it achieved comparable results. \item As opposed to the existing approaches, STEC also introduces direct connections between different interaction levels and the output which increases the performance compared to the traditional architecture where lower order interactions affect the prediction by only influencing higher order interactions. \end{itemize}
+Our main contributions can be listed as follows: \begin{itemize} \item To the best of our knowledge, we are the first to expose and leverage the bilinear interaction hidden inside the scaled dot-product attention calculations to model higher-order feature interactions. \item As opposed to the existing approaches, STEC also introduces direct connections between different interaction levels and the output which increases the performance compared to the traditional architecture where lower order interactions affect the prediction by only influencing higher order interactions. \item Based on the proposed modified attention mechanism, we proposed the STEC architecture and conducted extensive experiments on public datasets and industrial offline and online evaluations which show STEC outperforms or matches state-of-the-art methods while maintaining explainability. \end{itemize}